 Baby may not be ready to go mountain climbing any time soon, but as he grows more mobile every day, they is growing closer to the day when he will learn to scale a slightly more manageable peak – the nearest staircase, whether it’s in the hall outside your living room or on the pavement leading up to your local library.

-Giving Baby the chance to try out her new coordination and strength on the stairs can feel counter-intuitive to parents who have been told from the time their babies were born that one of the most important baby-proofing tools for homes with stairs is a baby-gate to keep their little ones away from the steps.
-Letting her loose on the stairs is actually the best way to work towards a point where those pesky baby-gates won’t be necessary.
-If the first time Baby is presented with stairs, it’s to get to homeroom in high school, she will probably have some trouble making it to class on time, so most parents eventually accept that the process of learning to climb stairs is probably a necessary evil.
+Giving Baby the chance to try out his new coordination and strength on the stairs can feel counter-intuitive to parents who have been told from the time their babies were born that one of the most important baby-proofing tools for homes with stairs is a baby-gate to keep their little ones away from the steps.
+Letting him loose on the stairs is actually the best way to work towards a point where those pesky baby-gates won’t be necessary.
+If the first time Baby is presented with stairs, it’s to get to homeroom in high school, he will probably have some trouble making it to class on time, so most parents eventually accept that the process of learning to climb stairs is probably a necessary evil.
 But when?

 A 2006 study of over 700 children as they passed physical milestones determined that babies start climbing stairs around a year old, and that children whose parents specifically teach them to climb stairs begin earlier.
 Most, the study found, started climbing stairs after they learned to crawl, but before they started to walk, and most learned to climb up stairs before they learned to climb down them.